Project Grant: Overview

-Within the overall competition budget, there will be a specific funding envelope to support early career researchers.
-Competition processes and peer review for this cohort will be fully integrated within the competition as a whole with no additional steps being required on the part of the applicant.
+Within the overall competition budget, a portion will be reserved to ensure that the proportion of grants funded is at least equal to the proportion of applications submitted by early career researchers (ECRs), female applicants and for applicants submitting applications written in French.
+Should the full amount set aside not be required, all remaining funds will be returned to the Project grant competition to further increase the number of grants funded.
+Competition processes and peer review for these cohorts will be fully integrated within the competition as a whole with no additional steps being required on the part of the applicant.